 Many of our team have a background in wildlife translocation and medicine.
 This has been utilised on numerous occasions in Ukraine to help with moving and treating wild species threatened by the war.
 From advising on immobilisation drugs and movement protocols for ostrich, antelope and carnivores, to carrying out the rescues of animals under attack from Russian forces.

-Our most recent procedure was the movement of 9 lions out of Odesa pulling innocent lives to safety from under the Russian’s noses.
+Our largest evacuation was the movement of 9 lions out of Odessa from under the Russian’s noses.
 It took many people, weeks of planning, military convoys and a cool disposition in the face of pressure, but all 9 are now safely across the border.
 Moving these lions was an important course of action.
 With advancing Russian forces, not only were the lion’s lives in danger, but if the zoo was bombed and the cage compromised, the escaped lions would pose a huge risk to public safety.
 Lastly the zoo who housed them in Odessa had run out of funds to feed the pride and so elected to have them evacuated.

 Our director Dr Gemma Campling managed the darting and immobilisation of the whole pride.
 WOW Ukraine - Warriors of Wildlife took over the care of these beautiful cats, with the final goal of sending them to an international sanctuary where they will live out dignified and safe lives, in high welfare enclosures, never to be bred or exploited.
 Breaking The Chains - Documentaries carried out the logistics of transport and provided the essential manpower behind this operation.
 What a dream team, fighting for the safety of these stunning animals.